swingconnection-leipzig/swingconnection/content/bigbal.en.md

 L2 - Advanced (2h Saturday + 2h Sunday)
 It is possible to register for both levels

+All courses will be taught as switch courses.
+So it will be possible to practice as a follower and a leader depending on your needs and wishes.

 ### Level
 **Level 0 - Beginner (Sat + Sun)**: You've never danced Balboa before, or you've taken a Balboa course at some point, but you need a thorough refresher.
 On two days you will learn the basics.